Grislow/KnowledgeBase/resources/glossary.md

 ## Canary Deployment
 Pushing application changes to a few users who are unaware of it.
 This minimizes damage caused if the code is buggy since it doesn't affect the whole user base.

-## CAP Theorum
+## CAP Theorem
 Source: [wikipedia](https://en.wikipedia.org/wiki/CAP_theorem)

-A theorum stating that a distributed data store can only provide at most two of three quarentess:
+A theorem stating that a distributed data store can only provide at most two of three guarantees:
 * __Consistency__ - every read either receives the most recent write or an error
-* __Availability__ - every request receives a non-error response, but not neccessarily the latest data
+* __Availability__ - every request receives a non-error response, but not necessarily the latest data
 * __Partition Tolerance__ - system continues to operate even if nodes in it fail

 ## Cardinality
-The number of elements in a collection of elements as a property of that collection.
+The number of elements in a collection as a property of that collection.

 ## Character Encoding
 Maps a code point to a concrete binary representation.